-Other Options for Supplemental Maternity Insurance
+Other Options for Maternity Insurance

 Medicaid offers some options for maternity and childbirth.
-You can apply for Medicaid any time, not just during open enrollment.
+You can apply for Medicaid at any time, not just during open enrollment.
 If you do not qualify for Medicaid, you may still qualify for Pregnancy-Related Medicaid.
 Otherwise, you may:

 - Take out a maternity leave loan.

-Finding Maternity Benefits After Conception
+Finding Maternity Benefits After You're Pregnant

 The ACA covers pre-existing conditions like pregnancy.
-As long as you enrolled in a health insurance plan that offered good benefits for pregnancy during the open enrollment period, you will benefit from coverage under that plan.
+During open enrollment, be sure to enroll in a health plan that offers good benefits for pregnancy.
+Then, you will know you will benefit from coverage under that plan.

 If you miss the open enrollment period, you might not be able to switch your policy when you find out that you are pregnant.
 Pregnancy is not a qualifying life event in most states, but there are some exceptions.
 For instance, New York lists pregnancy as a qualifying life event.